Agroecology for biodiversity, food sovereignty and farmers’ rights.

 Biowatch challenges the industrialised food system and advocates agroecology as the ecologically sustainable alternative that protects and builds biodiversity, is empowering to farmers, and promotes food sovereignty – local community control over our food and the way it is produced.

-We work with smallholder farmers (mainly women) in five communities in northern KwaZulu-Natal towards developing a sustainable agroecological practice: household food security has increased; traditional seed varieties have been reintroduced and are increasingly being taken up by local communities; and land, water and other natural resources are cared for.
+We work with smallholder farmers (mainly women) in communities in KwaZulu-Natal towards developing a sustainable agroecological practice: household food security has increased; traditional seed varieties have been reintroduced and are increasingly being taken up by local communities; and land, water and other natural resources are cared for.

 We see agroecology as a way to work towards food sovereignty where the control of seed and land remains in the hands of farmers, and the land is used in an ecologically sustainable way.

 Agroecology is a holistic science; a practice; and a movement with a bottom-up approach to creating just, ecologically sustainable and viable food systems.
-Agroecology works in harmony with nature and ecosystems, and builds on local cultures with their unique expressions of knowledge and practice that have developed over millennia around the world.

 Agroecology: